 With the help of NFC, smartphones will be able to process transactions with the tap of a phone or a card.
 A handheld payment terminal will enable merchants to accept payments on the go.

 This marks the next big opportunity in the payments ecosystem.
-There is a significant uptick in the need for mPOS terminals, with over 20 million devices being shipped globally this year.
+There is a significant uptick in need for mPOS terminals, with over 20 million devices being shipped globally this year.

 Get ready to ride the mPOS wave